mathisrgt/Blockchain-101/workshops/erc20-102/README.md

 Your goal is to collect as many **TD-ERC20-102** points as possible.
 Please note:
 - The `transfer` function of **TD-ERC20-102** has been disabled to encourage you to complete the TD with a single address.
 - In order to receive points, you will need to execute code in `Evaluator.sol` that triggers `TDERC20.distributeTokens(msg.sender, n);`, distributing `n` points.
-- This repo contains an interface `IExerciceSolution.sol`.
-Your ERC20 contract must conform to this interface to validate the exercises, meaning your contract needs to implement all the functions described in `IExerciceSolution.sol`.
+- This repo contains an interface `IExerciseSolution.sol`.
+Your ERC20 contract must conform to this interface to validate the exercises, meaning your contract needs to implement all the functions described in `IExerciseSolution.sol`.
 - A high-level description of what's expected for each exercise is in this readme.
 A detailed description of what's expected can be inferred by reading the code in `Evaluator.sol`.
 - The evaluator contract may need to make payments to purchase your tokens.
 Ensure it has enough ETH to do so.
 If not, you can send ETH directly to the contract.
 - You can use different contracts to validate different exercises.
-To update the evaluated exercise, call `submitExercice()` in the evaluator contract.
+To update the evaluated exercise, call `submitExercise()` in the evaluator contract.

 ### Getting to Work
 - Clone the repo to your machine.